jasperan/data-in-ai-revolution/README.md

 There are lots of problems that fall into the realm of Artificial Intelligence.
 However, not all data fits the desired format to solve a specific type of problem.
 Depending on what type of data we have available, we'll be able to use it in one way or the other.

-For example, all AI models that are used to generate text require text data.
-On the other hand, models that are used to process images or video, to detect objects on these images, or segment them, require 2-dimensional data.
+For example, all AI models that are used to generate text require **text data**.
+On the other hand, models that are used to process **images or video**, to detect objects on these images, or segment them, require 2-dimensional data.
 We'll talk about more of each type of data in the next sections.

-### 1-dimensional data (Text)
+### Text data

 This is the most common type of data we have available.
 It's usually found in the form of text, and can be used to train a model to perform various tasks: